 We’re going to look today at a part of the Analytics that we haven’t discussed before.
 This is the Content section.
-The content overview, as you can see in the example at left, shows which pages people look at.
+The content overview, as you can see in the example on the left, shows which page people look at.
 This lets you know what pages are the most popular and how many pages people look at when they visit.

 Beyond that, however, this section tells you how people reach inner pages and what they do once they’re on a particular page: do they go to another page, do they leave the site, do they shop or contact you?
 To discover this, we need to look at the Navigation Analysis, which you can see on the lower right in the screenshot.